If You Don’t Know What You Want, This Is For You

 Only to not make a decision and postpone your journey that little bit longer,

-Because heavens forbid it turns out to be the wrong decision.
+Because heavens forbid, it turns out to be the wrong decision.

 Wrong, it’s because you want a lot of things, and you don’t like choosing.

 Time spent doing one thing is taking away from potential time doing another thing that you might like better, right?
 You just want the best for you.
 I get it.
-We only have one life, we want to optimise this life, but let me rip off that band-aid.
+We only have one life; we want to optimize this life, but let me rip off that band-aid.
 This is flawed logic and will only make you miserable after 5, 10, 20 years of waiting or deciding.

 If you’re not busy doing, you’ll never figure it out.